Apteco/py-apteco/docs/source/tutorials/tutorial_09.rst

     >>> gender = people["Gender"]
     >>> cube = people.cube([income, occupation, gender])

-Only the default `count` measure is currently supported, and this is included in the cube automatically.
+If we don't specify any measures, the `count` measure is used by default.

 To work with the data we can convert it to a Pandas :class:`DataFrame` using the :meth:`to_df()` method::